 At the workshop, a series of panels will explain different aspects of the center, including how use communities will form and how they will translate their needs into security requirements for the center; what constitutes a use case and how it will capture a community's needs and communicate pertinent information; how industry and others can participate and the nature of the center's output; and more.

 The workshop will be held at the Universities at Shady Grove in Rockville, Md., from 8 a.m. to 5 p.m.
-For more information and to register for the workshop, visit www.nist.gov/itl/csd/nccoe-workshop.cfm.
+More information and registration for the workshop is available online.
 Registration closes at 5 p.m.
 EST on June 20.